Welcome to the Zondlo group website!

 To research these areas, my group develops novel optical sensors and deploys them in field campaigns in ground-based networks and on aircraft-based research platforms.
-As part of the NSF Center for Mid-Infrared Technologies for Health and the Environment (MIRTHE), we apply new advances in state-of-the-art quantum cascade lasers and vertical cavity surface emitting lasers to problems of atmospheric importance.
+As part of the NSF Center for Mid-Infrared Technologies for Health and the Environment (MIRTHE), we apply new advances in laser-based detection schemes to problems of atmospheric importance.
 These new light sources allow for unprecedented capabilities to probe the atmosphere, thereby advancing the understanding of societal problems of air quality, global climate change, and ozone depletion.

 Feburary 21, 2014: David Miller successfully defends Ph.D. dissertation

 September 25, 2013: Mobile platform featured in NASA DISCOVER-AQ article: Mobile Laboratories Measure Air Quality in Houston

 August 8, 2013: MIRTHE REU Jake Buglione wins best poster at 2013 MIRTHE Workshop

 August 1, 2013: Minghui Diao successfully defends Ph.D. dissertation

 Science at 47,000 feet: Laser hygrometer onboard the NSF Gulfstream-V research aircraft studying cloud formation.